wendyverdonk93/docs/content/integrations/hosted/mijnwebwinkel/manual.md

 First, you will need to add your MultiSafepay credentials.

-1. Login to your backend and navigate to _Online orders_ → _Payment method_ → MultiSafepay
+1. Log in to your backend and navigate to _Online orders_ → _Payment method_ → MultiSafepay
 2. Add your MultiSafepay Account ID (e.g. 10010010)
 3. Add your Site ID
 4. Add your Site Security Code